-As a University of London Institute in Paris (ULIP) student, you will receive a free dedicated careers service through Queen Mary Careers & Enterprise.
-Whether you need help with writing a CV, developing your interview skills or planning further study once you graduate, you will benefit from the support and services offered by Queen Mary Careers and Enterprise to make sure you make the most of the opportunities offered by your programme.
+As a student of the Institute in Paris, you can access support from both the University of London Careers Service and Queen Mary's Careers and Enterprise service.
+Whether you need help with writing a CV, developing your interview skills or planning further study once you graduate, you will benefit from support and services to help you make the most of the opportunities offered by your degree.

-Careers opportunities
+Careers Opportunities

-Our students graduate with considerable fluency in French and in-depth knowledge of French ways of thinking, negotiating and planning, as well as broader analytical, management and communications skills.
+Students graduate with considerable fluency in French and in-depth knowledge of French ways of thinking, negotiating and planning, as well as broader analytical, management and communications skills.
 This makes them readily employable in multiple sectors.

-ULIP students graduate with the linguistic skills and cultural confidence to work across the world.
-A ULIP degree opens the door to truly global opportunities.
+Students graduate with the linguistic skills and cultural confidence to work across the world.
+A University of London degree opens the door to truly global opportunities.

-ULIP supports its students in their career paths through the following channels:
+The Institute in Paris supports its students in their career paths through the following channels:

 - Work experience placements

-- · Careers advice
+- Careers advice

 - Workshops & careers events

-Work experience
+Work Experience

 We are committed to helping students gain work experience through internships in France and the UK to maximise employability after graduation.
-Alumni networks and membership of the Franco-British Chamber of Commerce and Industry give us contact with a wide range of Paris-based businesses and organisations, many of whom have opportunities suitable for ULIP students.
+Alumni networks and membership of the Franco-British Chamber of Commerce and Industry give us contact with a wide range of Paris-based businesses and organisations, many of whom have opportunities suitable for our students.

-Online resources
+Online Resources